benedekrozemberczki/EgoSplitting/README.md

   --learning-rate     FLOAT   Adam learning rate.
 Default is 0.01
 ```
 ### Examples
-The following commands learn a neural network and score on the test set.
-Training a model on the default dataset.
+The following commands create an egonet splitted overlapping community assignment.
+(Training a model on the default dataset.)
 ```
 python src/main.py
 ```